Safety Matters

-Mountains do not permit improvisation, even on a simple walk.
+Outdoor activities do not permit improvisation, even on a simple walk.
 When embarking on a hiking trip, understanding the fundamental safety rules is crucial.
 Our mountain leaders are trained professionals having followed multiple training classes and with extensice experience on mountainous terrain.
 Most of our mountain leaders have grown up or live in the region where they now work, making them among the most knowledgeable about the area.
 Whether you join a private guided group or opt for a self-guided hike, it is essential to be familiar with the basic emergency protocols.
 To ensure our guests' safety, we have established internal safety rules and guidelines.

 1. Understand your Itinerary

 We highly recommend familiarizing yourself with your itinerary on the map before setting out on your hike.
-Greco Hiking provides guests with a detailed, step-by-step itinerary for each day.
+GrEco Hiking provides guests with a detailed, step-by-step itinerary for each day.
 Upon request and at a very small cost we could provide specialized paper maps of the area and electronic map applications with satellite navigation capabilities.
 These detailed itineraries outline the paths necessary for safely hiking from the trailhead to your destination, including information on cumulative ascent and descent, distance, and estimated hiking time.

 It's crucial to review the day's itinerary before leaving your accommodation in the morning.
 Key details to focus on include trail intersections, distance, altitude changes, terrain type (forest, rocky areas, meadows), and the availability of huts or shelters along the route.